 Franklin D. Demana and Bert K. Waits have been widely recognized for their outstanding contributions to mathematics education.
 Texas Instrument's gift to the Mathematics Education Trust (MET), in recognition of the exceptional contributions to mathematics education by professors Demana and Waits, supports scholarships to student members of the National Council of Teachers of Mathematics (NCTM) who are undergraduates studying to become mathematics teachers.

-Demana and Waits are well known for assisting in the design of the Texas Instruments family of graphing calculators and promoting the use of handheld technology in mathematics education.
-They are cofounders of T3: Teachers Teaching with Technology as well as the annual International Conference on Technology in Collegiate Mathematics (ICTCM) and the biannual International Conference on Technology in Mathematics Teaching (ICTMT).
+Demana and Waits were well known for assisting in the design of the Texas Instruments family of graphing calculators and promoting the use of handheld technology in mathematics education.
+They were cofounders of T3: Teachers Teaching with Technology as well as the annual International Conference on Technology in Collegiate Mathematics (ICTCM) and the biannual International Conference on Technology in Mathematics Teaching (ICTMT).
 They cofounded the technology-enhanced curriculum revision project Calculator and Computer Precalculus (C2PC).
-Demana and Waits have codirected many mathematics education projects funded by the National Science Foundation (NSF).
-Over the years, they have coauthored three high school, college precalculus, and calculus textbook series.
+Demana and Waits codirected many mathematics education projects funded by the National Science Foundation (NSF).
+Over the years, they coauthored three high school, college precalculus, and calculus textbook series.